noahatholm/ticket-bot/README.md

 ## Finetuning
-Finetuning is used to take the small (1B) i kinda useless model that was awful at following instruction to convert user questions into good vector database prompts
+Finetuning is used to make a small (~1B) model significantly more effective at rewriting user queries into clean, concise vector database prompts.
 E.g

 ### Prompt